 • Hold a current Class 1 license with an air brake endorsement.

 • The Class 1 license is a requirement, therefore, an applicant must be 18 years of age.

 • Legally eligible to work in Canada.

 • Acceptable driving record required.

 Listed below are key points regarding the physical requirements, and work environment of the job.
 A reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the job.

 • Normal setting for this job is outdoors and/or driving a video/GPS monitored vehicle.

 Note: The level of physical effort may vary from site to site and in some cases be greater or lesser than documented here.

-Benefits At Waste Management, each eligible employee receives a competitive total compensation package including Medical, Dental, Vision, Life Insurance, and Short Term Disability.
+Benefits At Waste Management, each eligible employee receives a competitive total compensation package including Medical, Dental, Vision, Life Insurance and Short Term Disability.
 As well as a Stock Purchase Plan, company pension, and more!
-Our employees also receive Paid vacations, Holidays, and Personal Days.
+Our employees also receive Paid Vacation, Holidays, and Personal Days.
 Please note that benefits may vary by site.
 Please apply now on the site below, or call 877.220.5627, to speak with a Waste Management recruiter today!